rishabhdesai2107/wanderLust/README.md

 multer is a package that we use for parsing the multipart/form-data for uploading in the form and sending files to the server. cloudinary is a third party app that is used to store the large data.
-We have used it for storing the image file that is sent after filling the new listing form. dotenv is a package that is used to make the environment variables stored in .env file globallly accessible.
+We have used it for storing the image file that is sent after filling the new listing form. dotenv is a package that is used to make the environment variables stored in .env file globallly accessible. npm i cloudinary multer-storage-cloudinary is the package that is used to use multer with cloudinary.